 Investors not familiar with PPMs may find their language difficult to follow.
 Yet, a proper understanding of it is critical to assessing the risk profile and relative merits of an investment opportunity.
-Specifically, there are three PPM clauses – waterfalls, clawbacks, and catch-ups – that should be evaluated thoroughly because their structure has a material impact on investment returns.
+Specifically, there are three PPM clauses – waterfalls, clawbacks, and catch-ups – that should be evaluated thoroughly because their structure has a material impact on the rate of return.

 The Investment Waterfall